jmgarridopaz/jmgarridopaz.github.io/content/therightboundary.md

 That's the hexagon boundary.

-If then we need to process (translate, merge with other, whatever) that information to obtain objects belonging to our domain, we will have to add logic inside the hexagon to do it.
+If then we need to process that information to obtain objects belonging to our domain, we will have to add logic inside the hexagon to do it.
 But that's not a Hexagonal Architecture issue.

 <div id="tc5"></div>
 ### 5.- ANTI CORRUPTION LAYER (DOMAIN DRIVEN DESIGN).